Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: On-Chain Fees

 Gas prices are typically quoted in Gwei, billions of wei, the smallest divisible unit of ether.
 The gas price for this transaction was 140.4887 Gwei, or 140.4887 $\times10^{-9}$ in ether terms.
 The transaction used 56,209 units of gas, making the ether cost of the transaction 7.90$\times10^{-3}$ ether.

 I plot historical daily average ether gas prices in \autoref{fig:average_gas}.

-Average prices have ranged from 7.32 to 709.71 Gwei between January 2018 and June 2021.
+Average prices have ranged from 7.32 to 709.71 Gwei between January 2018 and March 2022.
 There is also substantial intra-daily fluctuation not captured in this figure.
 On March 14, 2021, for example, gas prices ranged from 70 to 600 Gwei.

 The USD price of ether at the timestamp of the transaction completion in \autoref{tab:tether_trans_example} was \$1,783.94, so the dollar cost of the transaction was \$14.09.